EdoardoCostantini/mi-hd/notes/methods.md

 		  of two parameters required by EN is extremely time consuming
 	* Packages: none; R function to perform imputation is operational
 	* Notes: Implemented the Elastic net exclusively because it reduces to LASSO or RIDGE that performs better.
-Theoretically, EN is better at selecting variables from a group of variables that are hihgly correlated.
+Theoretically, EN is better at selecting variables from a group of variables that are highly correlated.
 As we are thinking of surveys as applications, EN seems theoretically more apt to the task beacuse of its grouping effect: if there are predictors that are highly correlated, then EN would tend to push their coefficient to be the same, while LASSO would tend to keep just one of them.
+	* Doubts: Iterations and saving datasets for multivaraite missingness.
+I currently implemented this with parallel chains.
+		However, Deng et al 2016 seem to suggest that there is only 1 chain that converges after so many iterations and that the last M dataset can be kept as multiple imputed datasets.
+Isn't there dependency that we want to avoid in this method?

 	*Implementation status: IURR*
 	* Imputation Model Variables supported: